Here’s the deal with mealybugs on Succulent…

 In addition to eradicating mealybug infestations on your succulents, you must also get rid of any mealybugs lurking on pots, drip saucers and the surface where your plants reside.

-Whenever you notice a mealy bug infestation, be sure to examine all pots and paraphernalia for signs of mealy bug presence.
+Whenever you notice an infestation, be sure to examine all pots and paraphernalia for signs of mealy bug presence.

-Succulent Echeveria in bloom are magnets for aphids.
+The succulent Echeveria plant in bloom are magnets for aphids.

 After examing your surfaces and other plants seclude the healthy plants away from the others.

-Wipe everything down with rubbing alcohol to kill off mealybugs on surfaces.
+Wipe everything down with alcohol to kill off mealybugs on surfaces.